josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 ### Track your efforts

 When I was applying for jobs in earnest, I kept a spreadsheet.
-In it, I meticulously tracked every job I'd applied for, when, how, and what the status was, along with any other relevant notes and information.
+In it, I meticulously tracked every job I'd applied for, when, how, and what the status was, along with the posting link, any other relevant notes and information.
 This helps in lots of ways:

 1. You can visualize your efforts, and see how far you've gotten;
 2. You won't end up forgetting which companies and roles you've applied to already;
 3. You can track where you are in the process with each company;
 4. You'll know when it might be time to follow up;
-5. You can keep track of what conversations you've had, and with whom.
+5. You can keep track of what conversations you've had, and with whom;
+6. You won't forget what you've applied for, or get similar roles at the same company mixed up.
+(You'll be surprised how quickly postings will start to run together.)

 If you do this long enough, and with detailed enough notes, you might also start to get a sense for what's working and what's not.